Auguste Rodin

 Early Life

 Auguste Rodin was born in Paris, France, in 1840.
 As a child, he loved to draw and shape little figures out of clay.
-Even though he was very creative, school was not always easy for him, and some teachers did not believe he would become a great artist.
+Even though he was very creative, school was not always easy for him.
+Rodin applied to a famous art school but was not accepted.
+Instead of giving up, he kept practicing on his own, learning how to carve stone and mold clay in professional workshops.

 Learning Through Hard Work

 For many years, Rodin worked quietly and did not get much attention.
-He studied real people carefully, watching how they stood, moved, and showed feelings.
+He studied real people carefully, watching how they stood and moved.
 This helped him make sculptures that looked alive and full of emotion.
+Rodin believed that art should show real life, not just perfect poses.
+He liked to show muscles, wrinkles, and strong feelings like joy, thinking, or sadness.

 Big Achievements